Sam Joseph Ntiro: Career

 He taught at Makerere College (now Makerere University), Kyambogo Technical Institute (now Kyambogo University) and the University of Dar es Salaam.
 Together with Elias Jengo, he was a founding member of the university's Department of Music, Arts and Culture.
 In Dar es Salaam he was Resident Artist, Senior Lecturer and at his retirement associate professor.
 He also did research in the United States of America, in the 1970s at Dillard & Xavier Universities in New Orleans, Louisiana, and in the 1980s at the University of Wisconsin at Madison in both areas of Fine Art and African Studies.
 Ntiro also served as an external examiner for Fine Art, Art History and sometimes History, Geography in Kenya, Uganda, Tanzania, Malawi, Zambia, Zimbabwe, the United Kingdom, the US, Canada, Ghana and Nigeria.

 In 1961, Ntiro left Makerere College, where he had become Professor of Painting, to accept a post as the first High Commissioner to the Court of St James's in London for the Republic of Tanganyika.

-Following this, Ntiro taught both in Kyambogo and Dar es Salaam universities from 1967 to 1973.
+Following this, Ntiro taught both in Kyambogo Technical Institute and University of Dar es Salaam from 1967 to 1973.
 Further, he served as Commissioner of Culture for the Government of Tanzania.
-The department was first in the Ministry of Education and then moved to the Ministry of National Culture and Youth.
+The department was first attached to the Ministry of Education and then moved to the Ministry of National Culture and Youth.